ulfsri/neris-framework/value_sets/README.md

 ## value sets

 This metadata is a descriptive representation of the data elements in NERIS value sets.
-Value sets serve as the pre-populated list exists from which users choose the most appropriate response.
+Value sets serve as the pre-populated list from which users choose the most appropriate response.

 - `active`
     - Boolean